Jēkabpils: Geography

 The population of Jēkabpils town is 29,100.
 The two historical parts of Jēkabpils — Krustpils and historic Jēkabpils — are connected by the bridge across the Daugava River.

+Climate

+Jēkabpils has a humid continental climate (Köppen Dfb).

 Demographics

 As of 1 January 2017, the city had a population of 23,750.

 Sights

 Jēkabpils

 In the older parts of the city, some buildings have been preserved.

 The castle of Krustpils houses the History Museum of Jēkabpils and Krustpils.